syrabrox/scripts/README.md

   ```
 </details>
 # ToDo
-- Install packages like
-  Docker, Python3 on restore
+- [] On Restore check if Docker, Python3 exists or install